 The Social Security Administration (SSA) recognizes the severity of MS and lists it in the Neurological section of its Blue Book.
-But even though this disease is included in the listing of impairments, getting a disability claim approved for MS isn’t always easy.
-That’s why it’s helpful to hire a SS disability lawyer to step you through the claims process and advocate on your behalf.
+But even though this disease is included in the listing of impairments, getting a disability claim approved for MS isn't always easy.
+That's why it's helpful to hire a Social Security Disability lawyer to step you through the claims process and advocate on your behalf.

 What Are the Causes of Multiple Sclerosis?

 The exact cause of MS is unknown.
 However, researchers believe there are four main factors that may influence the development of MS:

 - Genetic factors.
 Researchers believe that several genes factor into MS. You may be at an increased risk of developing MS if you have a close relative with the disease.
-Additionally, if one parent has MS, there is a 2–5 percent chance that any children will get the disease.
+Additionally, if one parent has MS, there is a two to five percent chance that any children will get the disease.